celery/celery/docs/userguide/workers.rst

     * ``writes``

-        Specific to the processes pool, this shows the distribution of writes to each process in the pool when using async I/O.
+        Specific to the prefork pool, this shows the distribution of writes to each process in the pool when using async I/O.

 - ``prefetch_count``